TalalK04/FinalProject/README.md

   - *ScreenSaver* Press 'c'

-- *Paddles will get smaller as the game continues & Ball will begin to move faster as the game progresses
+*Paddles will get smaller as the game continues & Ball will begin to move faster as the game progresses.
+Good Luck!